-During the Refresh Richmond meeting last night, there was a presentation and discussion regarding search engine optimization.
-The presenter mentioned that it takes new sites roughly 8 months - one year to appear in Google's search results.
-I've found this to be true lately.
+Did you know that it takes new sites roughly 8 months to one year to appear in Google's search results?
+I've found this to be true after working on hundreds of websites.
 So what if your web site is brand new and you still want to attract web traffic?

 Don't get me wrong, optimizing your site for search engines is critical to your company's success online.
 SEO takes time, money and lots of effort though.
 I find that the right solution for my clients is to build a site that is search engine friendly and supplement this with paid search engine advertising.